cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### Reading and writing canvas pixels

 Mindustry 8 allows reading and writing individual canvas pixels using `read` and `write`.
 Canvas is an Erekir-specific block, so this is only relevant when working with mixed tech or when creating world processors for Erekir maps.
 The indexes need to be in the `0 ...
 64` range, and individual pixel values are in the `0 ...
 8` range (there are only eight different colors supported by canvases).

+## `wait` instruction

+In the latest BE, a small but important change was made to the `wait` instruction:

+* When the instruction has a zero argument, it still skips the rest of the current frame but isn't executed again on the next frame.
+* When the instruction skips the rest of the frame (i.e., the instruction _yields_ the execution), the accumulator isn't decreased.

+The important change is the second one: when an instruction waits for a specified amount of time, it is guaranteed that the accumulator will have enough capacity to execute at least the number of instructions corresponding to the wait time (and the processor's current instructions-per-tick value) uninterrupted during the next update.

+This can be used to ensure that a section of code will be executed atomically (without interruption).
+Mindcode provides [atomic code blocks](REMOTE-CALLS.markdown#atomic-code-blocks) for this purpose.

 ## Graphic output